YIOPTOFF2001/EcommerceP/README.md

 ![Alt text for accessibility](pictures/create.png)

 As specified by the cient, the user can create a users account securely to get access to the site information.
-One the user creates an account, the details are stored securely at the backend.
+Once the user creates an account, the details are stored securely at the backend.
 No unauthorized user has access to the site.
-Passwords are securelty created and saved.
+Passwords are securely created and saved.

 ![Alt text for accessibility](pictures/login.png)